Bartholomeus van der Helst: Collaborations

-As was common in 17th century Dutch artistic practice, Bartholomeus van der Helst regularly collaborated with other specialist artists.
+As was common in 17th-century Dutch artistic practice, van der Helst regularly collaborated with other specialist artists.
 A frequent collaborator was Ludolf Bakhuizen, a prominent marine and landscape painter.
 Bakhuizen painted the marine scenes, which are the backdrop of his portraits of the Dutch naval heroes Vice-Admiral Johan de Liefde and Lieutenant-Admiral Aert van Nes with the pendant portrait of his wife Geertruida den Dubbeld (all three dated 1668 and in the Rijksmuseum).

 An interesting case of a collaboration between multiple Golden Age painters is the Portrait of Willem van Wyttenhorst.
 No less than four painters had a hand in its creation: Bartholomeus van der Helst, Cornelis van Poelenburgh, Jan Both and Jacob Duck.
 Van der Helst was responsible for the general composition and Jan Both for the landscape.
 It is possible that Duck painted the harness as he was a specialist in guardroom scenes (also called 'kortegards'), which depicted soldiers at leisure among their weapons, harnesses and other military gear in a guardroom.
 It is likely that van der Helst also painted the face but the role of van Poelenburgh is not clear.

 Van der Helst also collaborated with the animal painter Jan Baptist Weenix on the Shepherd boy with sheep and goats.
-Bartholomeus van der Helst painted the shepherd boy in the painting.
-Van der Helst scratched his signature in the wet paint on the boy's collar while Weenix did the same in the wet paint at the upper right.
+Van der Helst painted the shepherd boy in the painting.
+He scratched his signature in the wet paint on the boy's collar while Weenix did the same in the wet paint at the upper right.
 It is believed the painting was intended to be hung over a large fireplace.
 This probably explains the contrived perspective with the somewhat too large sheep placed right on the edge in the foreground.